-Single- or double-blind?
-One- or two-stage review?
+Single or double-blind?
+One or two-stage review?
 Topics or tracks?
-(Or both?)
 When you’re managing submissions for an academic conference it can feel like you’re facing an endless march of admin.
 This is where good conference management software can save you days of work.

 Ex Ordo is your all-in-one abstract management software, conference programme, registration system and mobile conference app.
-And unlike a lot of conference management software, Ex Ordo’s abstract management isn’t an add-on, it’s the system’s core functionality.
+In 2020, Ex Ordo even built an integrated virtual conference platform to support online events.
+Unlike a lot of conference management software, Ex Ordo’s abstract management isn’t simply an add-on, it’s the system’s core functionality.

-So you can track reviews as they happen to spot which reviewers are falling behind, see which presenters have registered to attend (and which haven’t).
-And share accepted abstracts and sessions with delegates through the Ex Ordo mobile conference app.
+Track reviews as they happen to spot which reviewers are falling behind.
+See which presenters have registered to attend (and which haven’t).
+And share accepted abstracts and sessions with delegates through the virtual platform or mobile app.
 Not bad.

 Ex Ordo — the best conference management tool for managing your association or academic conference.